cambridge-collection/epsilon-solr/README.md

 All queries will return the first page of results (max 20 items)

-To search the TEI documents, you would use the `dcp` core:
+To search the TEI documents, you would use the `epsilon` core:

-<http://localhost:8983/solr/dcp/select?> -- retrieve all TEI docs, the default when no query terms are given
-<http://localhost:8983/solr/dcp/select?q=flowers> -- retrieve all TEI docs with 'flowers'
-<http://localhost:8983/solr/dcp/select?q=%22confessing%20a%20murder%22> -- retrieve all TEI docs with the phrase "confessing a murder".

-To search the website pages, you would use the `site` core:

-<http://localhost:8983/solr/site/select?> -- retrieve all TEI docs, the default when no query terms are given
+[http://localhost:8983/solr/epsilon/select?](http://localhost:8983/solr/dcp/select?) -- retrieve all TEI docs, the default when no query terms are given
-<http://localhost:8983/solr/site/select?q=flowers> -- retrieve all TEI docs with 'flowers'
+[http://localhost:8983/solr/epsilon/select?q=flowers](http://localhost:8983/solr/dcp/select?q=flowers) -- retrieve all TEI docs with 'flowers'
-<http://localhost:8983/solr/site/select?q=%22confessing%20a%20murder%22> -- retrieve all TEI docs with the phrase "confessing a murder".
+[http://localhost:8983/solr/epsilon/select?q=%22confessing%20a%20murder%22](http://localhost:8983/solr/dcp/select?q=%22confessing%20a%20murder%22) -- retrieve all TEI docs with the phrase "confessing a murder".